andrewharmellaw/andrewharmellaw.github.com/_posts/2021-03-27-the-organisation-as-collection-of-services.md

 ---
 layout: post
-title: "The Organisation as a Collection of Services"
+title: "Your Organisation Viewed as a Collection of Services"
 description: "Some description here."
 category:
 tags: [orgs, organisations, org-design, services, service-design]